Abba856/Abba856/README.md

 ---

 ### 🚀 What I Do
-- Build web & mobile apps with **PHP, SQL, JavaScript, React, Python**
+- Build web & mobile apps with **PHP, SQL, JavaScript, React, Java, Python**
 - Work with **SQL & NoSQL databases**
 - Deploy on **Azure & Netlify**